ianstormtaylor/slate/Readme.md

 # Slate

 Slate is a completely customizable framework for building rich text editors in the browser.
 You can think of it like a pluggable implementation of `contenteditable`, built with React and Immutable.
+Slate was inspired by libraries like [Draft.js](https://facebook.github.io/draft-js/) and [Prosemirror](http://prosemirror.net/).

-_Slate was inspired by [Draft.js](https://facebook.github.io/draft-js/) and [Prosemirror](http://prosemirror.net/)._
+###### Table of Contents

 - [Principles](#principles)
 - [Examples](#examples)